Grolleau-Benjamin/proxy-server-C/README.md

 ### License

 This project is licensed under the MIT License.
-See the [./LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.